 I regularly teach graduate courses and supervise dissertations in metaphysics, philosophy of mind, and free will/action theory, and occasionally in epistemology and philosophy of religion.
 I teach advanced undergraduate courses in all these areas and in medieval and early modern philosophy.

-O.k., enough about such trivialities, here's the really important thing: six years ago, in the absence of a controlling legal authority, I declared myself to be Philo-Pong World Grand Champion, or the world's leading table tennis player among properly credentialed philosophers.
+O.k., enough about such trivialities, here's the really important thing: seven years ago, in the absence of a controlling legal authority, I declared myself to be Philo-Pong World Grand Champion, or the world's leading table tennis player among properly credentialed philosophers.
 I have since been receiving (though also largely evading) challenges to my title.